AllenInstitute/cell_type_mapper/docs/mapping_cells.md

 - `query_path`: the path to the validated H5AD file produced in step (3).
 - `extended_result_path`: the path to the [extended output file.](output.md#json-output-file)
 - `csv_result_path`: the optional path to the [CSV output file](output.md#csv-output-file)
-- `log_path`: the optinal path to a text file containing log messages from the mapping run (log messages will also be recorded in the extended output file).
+- `log_path`: the optional path to a text file containing log messages from the mapping run (log messages will also be recorded in the extended output file).
 - `max_gb`: available GB of memory for use when converting the input H5AD from a CSC sparse matrix to a CSR sparse matrix (irrelevant if the input H5AD file is already in CSR or dense